cjacker/opensource-toolchain-bouffalo-lab/README.md

 - tools/openocd/target/tgt_e907.cfg : for E907 core of BL808
 - tools/openocd/target/tgt_c906.cfg : for C906 core of BL808

 Not like STM32, OpenOCD can NOT program BL chips directly.
-Before debugging codes run in flash with OpenOCD, you have to program the target device using ISP mode.
+Before debugging codes run in flash with OpenOCD, you have to program the target device using UART ISP mode.

-After target device programmed, wire up any JTAG adapter as above table with Target device, and launch RISC-V OpenOCD as:
+After target device programmed, wire up any JTAG adapter as above table with target device, and launch RISC-V OpenOCD as:

 ```
 riscv-openocd -f <interface config file> -f tgt_702.cfg
 ```

+The 'interface config file' depends on which jtag debugger you use.

 If everything OK, the output looks like:
 ```